LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 On the electrical side, it also consists of a `SKR-Pico` stepper motor controller, together with the `TLV493D` magnetic field sensor.
 This was chosen because of its larger measuring range and can therefore be used more universally without having to change the sensor of the arm.

-### Integration of an industry teslameter
+### Integration of an Industry-Teslameter

 As the sensors shown so far relate exclusively to self-built, low-cost hardware, the following section shows how existing hardware can be integrated into the system.
-A temperature-compensated `Voltcraft GM-70` telsameter \ref{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png} is used, which has a measuring range of `0-3T` with a resolution of `0.1mT`.
+A temperature-compensated `Voltcraft GM-70` telsameter \ref{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png} is used, which has a measuring range of 0T to 3T with a resolution of 0.1mT.
-It offers an `RS232` interface with a documented protocol \ref{Voltcraft_GM70_serial_protocol.csv} for connection to a (+pc).
+It offers an RS232 interface with a documented protocol \ref{Voltcraft_GM70_serial_protocol.csv} for connection to a (+pc).

-This connectivity makes it possible to make the device compatible with the Unified Sensor ecosystem using a separate interface software [@VoltcraftGM70Rest] executable on the host (+pc).
-However, it does not offer the range of functions that the Unified Sensor firmware offers.
+This connectivity makes it possible to make the device compatible with the unified sensor ecosystem using a separate interface software [@VoltcraftGM70Rest] executable on the host (+pc).
+However, it does not offer the range of functions that the unified sensor firmware offers.

-![Voltcraft GM70 teslameter with custom (+pc) interface board \label{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png}](./generated_images/border_Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png)

 Another option is a custom interface board between the meter and the PC.
-This is a good option as many modern (+pc)s or (+sbc)s no longer offer an physical `RS232` interface.
+This is a good option as many modern (+pc)s or (+sbc)s no longer offer an physical RS232 interface.
-As with the other sensors, this interface consists of your `RaspberryPi Pico` with an additional level shifter.
+As with the other sensors, this interface consists of your `Raspberry-Pi Pico` with an additional level shifter.

-The Teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
+The teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
 The firmware was adapted using a separate build configuration.
 In order to be able to read and correctly interpret the data from the microcontoller, the serial protocol from table \ref{Voltcraft_GM70_serial_protocol.csv} of the sensor was implemented in a customized version of the `CustomSensor` class \ref{lst:CustomSensorClass}.

+This software or hardware integration can be carried out on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.

+![Voltcraft GM70 teslameter with custom (+pc) interface board \label{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png}](./generated_images/border_Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png)

 : Voltcraft GM70 serial protocol \label{Voltcraft_GM70_serial_protocol.csv}